 Yes | The description of what should be checked. |

-reporting_tag_name |
+input_variable_name |

-No | The variable name of a reporting tag to associate with this check. |
+No | The variable name of an input variable to associate with this check.
+The legacy alias reporting_tag_name is also accepted. |

 notes |